UKCloud/documentation/articles/cdsz/cdsz-ref-application-process.md

 ## Stage 6: On-going compliance

-It is the customer’s responsibility to build, manage and ensure they use appropriate risk management to understand and mitigate identified risks.
+It is your responsibility to build, manage and ensure you use appropriate risk management to understand and mitigate identified risks.
 It is your responsibility to work with your data owner to ensure you're comfortable with the risk associated with your data, and to choose which controls you feel are appropriate within your CDSZ.

 ## Feedback